smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 optimization permits a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for issues such as resource leaks (depending on the approach used to avoid object copying).
-However, there are situations where a compiler may be unable to perform RVO, and there are programming patterns where it may be better or acceptable to forego RVO.
+However, there are situations where a compiler may be unable to perform RVO, and there are situations where it may be acceptable or even better to forego RVO.
 <!--more-->

 RVO and Named RVO (NRVO) are part of a broader category of optimizations under the "copy